-After the dinner, we were already well into the early morning hours.
+After the very long dinner, we were already well into the early morning hours.
 I think we finally finished eating around 1:00 AM.
 But the party was far from over!
 We all headed out to the pavilion for their first dance.

 Stefi reminds me of a Spanish Cinderella in her gorgeous wedding dress, her hair piled high in a classic formal bun.

 The Spaniards know how to dance!
 My uncle Jose swung my aunt around the dance floor countless times.
 I was amazed that when every song came on, not only did every single person dance, they also sang along!
 For hours and hours, until the party ended at 5:00 AM.

 Partway through the reception, Stefi changed into a second wedding gown.
 This one made me cry as she came out in it - it belonged to our great-grandmother.
 It suited Stefi so beautifully and was the perfect touch for this sweet girl.

 My most eventful moment of the entire day was the bus ride home.
 After getting propositioned by a very drunk man and needing to switch bus seats with my other cousin's very kind husband, another drunk girl puked across the seat in front of me!
 We finally made it back to the house around 6:00 AM.
 My flight left Madrid at 10:00 AM!
 I managed to get about an hour of sleep on the couch before heading to the airport.

 Once I got home I basically slept off and on for 48 in order to feel human again!